-PPE kit in Pharmaceuticals
+PPE kits in Pharmaceuticals:

-In pharmaceutical industries, personal protective equipment (PPE) is used to protect workers from potential hazards that may be present in the environment. it also ensures product safety along with all these factors.
+In pharmaceutical industries, a personal protective equipment (PPE) kit is used to protect workers from potential hazards that may be present in the environment. it also ensures product safety along with all these factors.
 These hazards may include chemical, biological, physical, or radiological agents.
 For example, workers handling chemicals or other hazardous materials may need to wear gloves to protect their hands from contact with these substances.
 Similarly, workers in a laboratory may need to wear masks or respirators to protect their mouths and nose from inhaling hazardous particles.
 Persons involved in the manufacturing process must wear proper gowning/PPE kit to protect against chemicals like; IPA.

-Donning and Doffing of PPE
+Donning and Doffing of PPE:

 Here are some general guidelines for donning and doffing PPE wear order: